Skip to main content

 #

 To give some context: I’m on Windows 11, and I installed Windows Terminal from the Microsoft Store.
-That means wt.exe is really just an alias in:
+That means wt.exe is really just an alias for:

 C:\Users\<you>\AppData\Local\Microsoft\WindowsApps\wt.exe